VickySteeves/lc-git/_episodes/08-local.md

 ---
-title: "Getting started with git"
+title: "Bring your GitHub repository to your computer!"
-teaching: 20
+teaching: 30
-exercises: 0
+exercises: 20
 questions:
-- "What are repositories and how are they created?"
-- "What do `add` and `commit` mean?"
+- "What does `push` and `pull` mean?"
 objectives:
-- "initiate a git repository"
+- "clone a repository on GitHub"
-- "track changes to files in a project"
+- "push changes from the local repository to GitHub"
-- "persist changes to a git repository"
+- "pull changes back from GitHub to the local repository"
 keypoints:
-- "git repositories are data-structures used to track changes to files over time"
+- "`pull` is a Git verb for bringing changes from a remote repository to the local repository"
 - "Git uses a two-stage commit process.
 Changes must first be added to the staging area, then committed from there"

 ---

 ### Using Git